tatuylonen/wikitextprocessor/README.md

       - no need to call this when processing pages via process(), but this must be called if processing pages obtained otherwise

+    add_page(model, title, text)
+      - Adds a new page for interpretation (it could define template, lua macros, or could be a normal wikitext page).
+Pages are saved in a temporary file for use during expansion.
+      - This is exposed primarily for testing or for processing single pages without reading the whole dump file.
+      - This is automatically called by process(), so there is normally no need to call this explicitly.

+    analyze_templates()
+      - Analyzes which templates should be expanded before parsing a page (e.g., because they may produce syntactic elements, such as table starts or table rows).
+      - This is automatically called by process(), so there is normally no need to call this explicitly.
+However, if templates are added by calling add_page() manually, then this should be called after adding the last template.
 ```